zoran-cuckovic/LandscapeArchaeology.org/_pages/about.md

 ---
 Hello!

-Author/editor of LandscapeArchaeology.org goes by the name of Zoran Čučković.
-The site will bring together my previous work on geographical analysis and archaeology.
-See at [zoran-cuckovic.from.hr](http://zoran-cuckovic.from.hr).
-I’m currently a PhD candidate in archaeology at the University of Bourgogne Franche-Comté, France.
-Previously I worked as archaeologist in Croatia and studied in Croatia and Slovenia.
+LandscapeArchaeology.org brings together my work on GIS analysis and archaeology, especially in relation to my QGIS projects (visibility and terrain analysis).
+You can check my bio at [zoran-cuckovic.from.hr](http://zoran-cuckovic.from.hr).

 On Twitter, I'm [@GISwhispers](https://twitter.com/giswhisp).

+Happy mapping,
+Zoran Čučković,

+## Publishing & citation

 LandscapeArchaeology.org is published in France and is attributed ISSN 2649-8774.
+It is also archived at [GitHub](https://github.com/zoran-cuckovic/LandscapeArchaeology.org), which should make it  safe enough for scientific reference.

 ## Cookie policy